 - What is the learning outcome your client wants you to achieve, or the problem that needs to be solved?

-- Who is actually going to be taking the course?
+- Who is going to be taking the course?

-- Do they need to be assessed to prove their understanding has changed?
+- Do they need to be assessed to demonstrate that their understanding has changed?

 - How long does the course need to run for?